wcerfgba/jpreston.xyz/woprs-organization-model.md

 layout: page
 title: The WOPRS Organization Model
 date: '2021-09-02'
-last_modified_at: '2021-09-14'
+last_modified_at: '2021-09-23'
 ---

-This [[essay]] presents my thoughts on the nature of organizations: the factors that make up what an 'organization' is, how those factors interrelate, and what it means for these factors to be well-designed.
+This living [[essay]] presents my thoughts on the nature of organizations: the factors that make up what an 'organization' is, how those factors interrelate, and what it means for these factors to be well-designed.
 I define the 'WOPRS' model, a concrete framework for defining all relevant knowledge for maintaining an organization.
-I show how the factors I define in the WOPRS model relate to factors and components in other theories of the organization, such as the McKinsey 7S model and the Burke-Litwin model.
 I discuss some of the meta-processes an organization may carry out, and provide a minimal blueprint for developing new and existing organizations.
+In an appendix, I show how the factors I define in the WOPRS model relate to factors and components in other theories of the organization, such as the McKinsey 7S model and the Burke-Litwin model.

 * Table of Contents
 {:toc}

-### Summary
+### tl;dr

 Many organizations fail to clearly define their objectives and processes, which leads to confusion and misalignment between members and the organization as a whole.
-Existing models of the organization and organizational change are vague and better used as high-level 'tools for thought' to aid with design thinking, rather than as comprehensive frameworks indicating how organization designers should enact change and how change can be captured and communicated.
-The WOPRS model provides a minimal set of documentation with a strong focus on processes, providing a concrete framework for enacting change.
+It is important to document objectives and processes in detail and to provide easy access to these documents to everyone in your organization.
+Fewer organizations define robust 'meta-processes' which clearly explain how non-leadership members can participate in the organization design process and help to make the organization more effective.
+Additionally, leadership often fails to consult individual contributors when undertaking organization design and process design work, even if these members are primary stakeholders who may be executing those processes!

-### Background
+Your organization should have a location in its document repository which contains authoritative descriptions of the organization's processes, and this should include meta-processes to handle how the existing processes can be updated.
+Your objectives should also be clearly documented in detail, and you should view the revision of these objectives as another process.
+Your processes are your primary method of achieving your objectives, and your structures should arise from your processes, rather than the other way round.
+Maintain structure documentation in response to your process documentation, and in particular maintain a document showing how all your resources flow through your different processes.

-#### Basic definitions
+### Basic definitions

 Organizations are groups of individuals who share one or more objectives, and seek to achieve those objectives by coordinated action, which is managed by certain structures and processes.